 A gold aluminum chassis is sandwiched between the front glass and the vegan leather back.
 It’s smooth and gently curved so it doesn’t dig into your palm, while the leather back is warm to the touch.
 The Oppo Find X2 Pro is a joy to hold.

 The leather doesn’t have a heavy grain, and only the slightest texture, but it’s grippy.
 The phone never feels like it’s about to slip out of your hand.
-Whether the gold and orange color scheme appeals will be down to personal choice, and there’s a black ceramic model available if it’s too gaudy.
+Whether the gold and orange color scheme appeals will be down to personal choice.
 Personally, I love the orange leather, but dislike the chintzy gold, and the Oppo badge looks like an afterthought.